Drconfused/Motor-Tool-Attachments/Drconfused_MotorTools_Modifiers/Readme.md

 		-modDiamondTip2 = 25% increased block damage but -100% damage to wood
 		-modDIamondTip3 = 50% increased block damage but -100% damage to wood

+	0.03
+		adding in Better Handles to reduce kickback/recoil added in an icon for the augerblade mods (*my original icon feel free to use it as you wish)